LEAH Summer Internships Application

 • This application will take approximately 45 to 60 minutes to complete.
 It includes four short answer questions (a minimum of 150 words each).

 • A Recommendation form must be completed by a current/former science teacher.
 You will be asked to provide the name, school email address, job title, and school/organization of the recommender on this application.
-A recommendation form will then be sent to your recommender to complete by the application deadline.
+A recommendation form will then be sent to your recommender to complete by the end of the day April 3, 2026.

 • You are required to upload your resume.